Syntax & Formulas

 Parameter 1: Can be set to "ALL" or a specific asset symbol (like "BTC", "UNI", etc.).

 Parameter 2: Varies based on Parameter 1.
-It can be "SYMBOLS", "TOP100-SYMBOLS", "METRICS", "ASSET-NAME", "CATEGORIES", "SUB-CATEGORIES", "COINGECKO-ID" or "MC-RANK".
+It can be "SYMBOLS", "TOPn-SYMBOLS", "METRICS", "ASSET-NAME", "CATEGORIES", "SUB-CATEGORIES", "COINGECKO-ID", "MC-RANK" or "SUPPORTED-METRICS".

 When Parameter 1 is "ALL":